| Your first few weeks in Paris When you first arrive it can

 breads, and all the other delicious, strange and familiar foods.
 You want to

 try everything, but you don't really know what some of it is.
+I remembered when

 I lived in Japan and went to buy stuff to wash clothes, but what I actually